 Homework is set regularly for all learners.
-They can expect to put a lot of time and effort into their work in order to achieve an excellent grade.
-Homework is targeted to develop and extend class work themes and is closely linked to the assessment objectives of the WJEC examination board.
+We will expect pupils to put a lot of time and effort into their work in order to achieve an excellent grade.
+Homework is targeted to develop and extend class work themes, and is linked to the assessment objectives of the WJEC examination board.

 For the course, each pupil will be asked to purchase an A2 folder (to help them store and protect their coursework throughout the course) and an A3 sketchbook.
 We will provide all other materials free of charge.
-However, access to a camera or phone with a camera is an asset.
-Pupils benefit from being able to collect information for paintings and designs.
+However, access to a camera, or phone with a camera, is an asset.